An operator learning perspective on parameter-to-observable maps

 \subsection{Main results}

-Building off of the setup from the previous two subsections, this subsection establishes convergence rates for end-to-end learning in Theorem \ref{thm:linear_ee_opt} and full-field learning in Theorem \ref{thm:linear_ff_main_power}.
-Both results are stated for the expectation of the out-of-distribution test error~\eqref{eqn:test_error_weighted} conditioned on the input data $U$.
-Intuitively, this averages out the noise in the data.
+Building upon the setup from the previous two subsections, this subsection establishes convergence rates for end-to-end learning in Theorem \ref{thm:linear_ee_opt} and full-field learning in Theorem \ref{thm:linear_ff_main_power}.
+Both results are stated for the expectation of the out-of-distribution test error conditioned on the input data $U$.
+Intuitively, this averages out the noise in the data; full expectation bounds are also possible to obtain, as in \cite[Corollary D.2, p.~226]{nelsen2024statistical}.
 The two theorems are interpreted in Subsection~\ref{sec:linear_main_diss}.
 This discussion is followed by Subsection~\ref{sec:linear_compare}, which directly compares the end-to-end and full-field methods in Corollary \ref{cor:linear_compare}.